 I am a writer based in Klamath Falls, Oregon.
 I write about nature, people, food, language, books and film.
 My goal is to find and tell stories that help us understand the past; take meaningful action in the present; and move towards a greener, wilder, happier and more equal future.

-My stories have appeared in Conservation, Slate, Nature Medicine, OnEarth and above all, Nature, where I worked as a staffer for several years.I have a Master’s in Science Writing from the Johns Hopkins University.
+My stories have appeared in National Geographic, the New York Times, the Atlantic, Wired, Outside, High Country News and Nature, where I worked as a staffer for several years.
+I also contribute to The Last Word on Nothing.
+You can see my posts here.I have a Master’s in Science Writing from the Johns Hopkins University.

 My first book came out in 2011.
 Rambunctious Garden is an important read for anyone who cares about the environment.
 As humans influence every centimeter of Earth, from where species live to its very climate, our strategies for saving nature must change.
 My book explains why, and more importantly, how.
 And it is an exciting journey.
 Dutch safaris with modern day “aurochs,” treks deep into the totally non-native, totally wild jungles of Hawaii, close encounters with Polish bison, a kayak tour through the hidden river at the heart of Seattle–it is an adventure.

 Check out my TED Talk about how we define nature, and what it means for our children.

 I’ve got more exciting stories on the way, so keep in touch.